-A ward or protected person has a right to a lawyer in any guardianship or conservatorship proceeding.
+A a person subject to a guardianship or conservatorship has a right to a lawyer in any guardianship or conservatorship proceeding.
 If a person knows who their court appointed lawyer is they can contact them for help.
 A person can also call or write to the probate court to ask for a hearing and ask that a lawyer be appointed to help them.

 Yes.
-The court can end the guardianship or conservatorship if the ward or protected person shows the court that they no longer need help or protection.
+The court can end the guardianship or conservatorship if the person subject to a guardianship or conservatorship shows the court that they no longer need help or protection.
 Usually, a doctor or social worker needs to testify that the a person subject to a guardianship or conservatorship can handle their own affairs.
-If the court agrees, court supervision ends and the ward or protected person is free to make their own decisions.
+If the court agrees, court supervision ends and the person subject to a guardianship or conservatorship is free to make their own decisions.